Red Hen Owner Sides with Server Who Spit on Eric Trump

 Breitbart News reported that the U.S. Secret Service took the employee into custody and released her after Eric Trump did not press charges.

-Owners of the Alinea Group, which manages the Aviary, said human resources officials with the restaurant placed the employee on leave and are dealing the matter internally.
+Owners of the Alinea Group, which manages the Aviary, said human resources officials with the restaurant placed the employee on leave and are dealing with the matter internally.

 .